U.S. prosecutors investigate Brixmor accounting issues

-NEW YORK Federal prosecutors have opened an investigation related to shopping center owner and operator Brixmor Property Group Inc's (BRX.N) disclosure earlier this year that accounting personnel had manipulated its financial results.
+NEW YORK (Reuters) - Federal prosecutors have opened an investigation related to shopping center owner and operator Brixmor Property Group Inc's (BRX.N) disclosure earlier this year that accounting personnel had manipulated its financial results.

 Brixmor, one of the largest U.S. shopping center landlords, revealed the investigation by the office of Manhattan U.S. Attorney Preet Bharara's office in a filing with the U.S. Securities and Exchange Commission on Monday.